List of Power Rangers Jungle Fury characters: Badrat

-An alfanc - motif Phantom Beast Warrior who holds the spirit of the Rat and often uses rhymes when he speaks.
+An afanc-motif Phantom Beast Warrior who holds the spirit of the Rat and often uses rhymes when he speaks.

 In "The Spirit of Kindness," he and Rammer sprinkled people and the four Rangers with powder to shrink them into rat traps.
 Doing battle, Rammer is giant and switched places with Badrat.
 He and Runner were defeated by Casey with the Rhino Claw combo and then fully destroyed by the Jungle Pride Charge.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Badrat back.
 He fought alongside Rammer and was defeated by the Rangers and their masters.